 Small research grants can be used at any time during the year for data-gathering, books and materials, or other expenses that will facilitate faculty research on Latin America and the Caribbean.
 These funds cannot be used for purchasing equipment, such as computers.
 Awards will be made for faculty travel to any country of Latin America and the Caribbean (or elsewhere when relevant to research on Latin America) to carry out research.
 Maximum award is $3,000

-Grants will be made for conferences that promote a broad scholarly impact.
+Grants will be made for conferences that involve faculty and graduate students from different units at Columbia.
 Faculty may apply for funding to cover such customary conference costs as honoraria and travel costs for outside speakers, room rentals, brochures, and conference materials.
-Priority in the awarding of conference funds will be accorded to: applications that promise to result in significant publications; applications that contemplate or involve the region as a whole or multiple countries within the region; and especially projects that are multidisciplinary and involve faculty and graduate students from different units at Columbia.
+We welcome applications on all topics and disciplines, but priority in the awarding of conference funds will be accorded to applications that: are multidisciplinary and/or involve faculty from multiple departments or schools; contemplate or involve the region as a whole or multiple countries within the region; promise to result in significant publications; and promote a broad scholarly impact.
 Cost-sharing and co-sponsorship is encouraged.
-Maximum award is $25,000
+Maximum award is $20,000

 - Faculty Working Groups and Seminar Series Grant

-ILAS is initiating a new category for faculty grants support.
 Grants will be made for projects that involve several students and include faculty-student collaborations that give students an engaging learning experience while working on an internship/research projects with the faculty, with the aim of offering students the opportunity of conducting in-depth analysis of a particular topic.
 The focus of student research activities may include more conventional academic projects, as well as projects with applied focus or relevance.
 Awards may cover the cost of small stipends for the student’s work, as well as other related costs such as guest speakers, materials, and meetings.
-Maximum award is $10,000
+Maximum award is $20,000

 ILAS Faculty grants funding cannot be used for purchasing equipment or for faculty compensation.
 Any travel support requests must abide by general university policies regarding permissible travel expenses (https://universitypolicies.columbia.edu/content/travel-expense).
 Permissible budget requests vary somewhat by Faculty Grant applications categories but generally include hotel, airfare, ground transportation, meeting space costs (including rental, cleaning, and security), food for meetings, vendor payments (e.g., translation, printing, or design costs), and student assistantships/stipends.